christopher-vollmers/C3POa/README.md

 To fetch and build dependencies, use setup.sh. setup.sh will download and make the packages that you need to run C3POa (except for blat).

-The setup script **does not** install programs so you still need to put conk, blat, and racon into your PATH.
+The setup script **does not** install programs so you still need to put blat, and racon into your PATH.

 ```bash
 chmod +x setup.sh